chrisnorman/BioScala/src/README.md

 ##Next Steps

-Port the DeBruijn graph and Suffix Trie implementations from the first iteration of BioScala.
+Port the Suffix Trie and RNA sequence (ORF and validProtein methods, etc) implementations from the first iteration of BioScala.